Hawthorne, Nevada: History

 The first permanent settlement at Hawthorne was established in 1880.

 The townsite was selected in 1880 by H. M. Yerington, president of the Carson and Colorado Railroad Co. as a division and distribution site for the new railroad.

 The location was adjacent to the important Knapp's Station and Ferry Landing on the busy Esmeralda Toll Road from Wadsworth to Candelaria.
 Connecting roads were built to all of the surrounding mining areas.

 H. M. Yerington named the new town "Hawthorne" after a lumberman, rancher, and law enforcement friend he knew in Carson City.
 The first train arrived on April 14, 1881, loaded with prospective buyers for the new town lots.

 In 1883, Hawthorne took the Esmeralda County seat from declining Aurora but later lost it to booming Goldfield.
 In 1911, it again became a county seat, this time for the new Mineral County.

 Geography

-Hawthorne is located in west-central Mineral County at (38.525198, -118.623053).
-It is nearly surrounded by the Hawthorne Army Depot and is bordered to the northwest by the remains of the community of Babbitt.
+Hawthorne is nearly surrounded by the Hawthorne Army Depot and is bordered to the northwest by the remains of the community of Babbitt.
 U.S. Route 95 passes through the community, leading north 71 mi to Fallon and southeast 103 mi to Tonopah.
 Nevada State Route 359 leads southwest from Hawthorne 32 mi to the California border, from where California State Route 167 continues 23 mi to Mono City.

 According to the U.S. Census Bureau, the Hawthorne CDP has a total area of 1.76 sqmi, all land.
 Walker Lake is 7 mi to the north, and the Wassuk Range overlooks the town from the west.
 The highest point in the range and in Mineral County, 11239 ft Mount Grant, is 9 mi northwest of Hawthorne.

 Climate

-Hawthorne has a cool desert climate (Bwk).
+Hawthorne has a cool arid climate (Köppen BWk) featuring hot to sweltering summers and chilly winters.
+The powerful rain shadow of the Sierra Nevada and remoteness from the Gulf of Mexico and the North American Monsoon means precipitation is minimal throughout the year: no month averages so much as 0.70 in.
+The wettest "rain year" was from July 1961 to June 1962 with 11.63 in and the driest from July 2020 to June 2021 with 0.98 in.
+The most precipitation in one month has been 3.14 in in May 1995.
+Although an average of 109 mornings each year fall below freezing, snow is extremely rare: the median annual snowfall is zero and the mean only 1.2 in, although the very wet season from July 2022 to June 2023 saw a total accumulation of 28.8 in.

+The coldest recorded temperature has been −3 F on January 14, 1997; however, 0 F has not been reached since December 23, 1998.
+In summer, 76 afternoons exceed 90 F and eleven pass 100 F, whilst ten mornings remain above 68 F. The hottest temperature in Hawthorne has been 110 F recorded on July 16, 2023; the hottest minimum 81 F on July 29, 1995.